bjnath/season_of_docs_2020/suggestion.md

 done, we recalled the proverb about giving a person a fish versus teaching them fishing [2].
 We resolved to build this site to help developers help themselves.
-A team may not have the time to write everything they need -- Seasons of Docs are a great idea -- but they will understand their requirements, and the docs they do have will be sound.
+A team may not have the time to write everything -- Seasons of Docs are a great idea -- but they will understand their requirements, and the docs they do have will be sound.